bytesbay/web3-token/README.md

 # Web3 Token

 Web3 Token is a new way to authenticate users.
 A replacement for JWT in hybrid dApps.
+See [this article](https://medium.com/@bytesbay/you-dont-need-jwt-anymore-974aa6196976) for more info (later I'll add this info to this readme).

 ## Install
 ```bash